 We continue to build a learning environment for history and culture and the development of skills and best practices in the heritage sector.
 We share knowledge with the Yukon heritage community and support each other in protection and conservation projects.
 Most of our activities are collaborations and partnerships.
 Many of our events and programs honour those in the heritage sector that are dedicated to our vision.

-The YHMA is a territorially-incorporated Society and a registered charitable organization.
+The YHMA is a territorially-incorporated Society and a federally registered charitable organization.

 Our membership reflects the scope and diversity of the Yukon heritage community.
 Our institutional members include museums, First Nation cultural centres, historical societies, art galleries, archives, historic sites, science centres, zoos and nature reserves.
 Our individual members include museum employees, contractors and consultants, Board members and volunteers, and others actively involved in the heritage sector or who have an interest in heritage.

 The mission of YHMA is to strengthen heritage in the Yukon through leadership, advocacy, and education.

 YHMA recently launched a new strategic plan for 2018-21.
 You can view the plan here.
 Financial assistance for this project was provided by Government of Yukon’s Community Development Fund.